Algebraic capacities as tropical polynomials over the reduced $c_1$-positive symplectic cone: Tropical property

 \subsection{Finiteness}

-Now we can view the tamed capacity $f_k$ as a function over $\mathcal{C}$ or some of its subsets described in the previous section.
-The aim of this section is to prove the following: \begin{theorem} $f_k$ is a tropical polynomial over the $c_1$-nef cone $\mathcal{P}^{c_1>0}$; when $n\leq 8$, the tropical property still holds over the larger symplectic $K_0$-cone $\mathcal{C}_{K_0}$. \end{theorem}
+Now we can view the $k$-th tamed capacity $f_k$ as a function over $\mathcal{C}$ or some of its subsets described in the previous section.
+The aim of this section is to prove the following: \begin{theorem} $f_k$ is a tropical polynomial over the reduced $c_1$-positive cone $\mathcal{P}^{c_1>0}$; when $n\leq 8$, the tropical property still holds over the larger symplectic $K_0$-cone $\mathcal{C}_{K_0}$. \end{theorem}

 By proposition \ref{prop:equivalentdef}, we will consider the optimization problem over the set

 which doesn't depend on either $\omega$ or $J$ when we fix the canonical class $K_0$.
 Firstly, we require the following fact: